 Beginning with the first statue of St. Ambrose to stand guard on the front lawn of the campus, an unofficial tradition developed of painting our patron saint green around St. Patrick's Day to get everyone in the Irish spirit.
-These days students are saved the time and energy, as the statue is sheathed in cloth every year by Ambrose's Physical Plant to protect it.
+These days students are saved the time and energy, because the statue is sheathed in cloth every year by Ambrose's Physical Plant to protect it.
 At least the cloth is green!

 This event began as a celebration of the end of the academic year before going underground for several years as the celebration became larger and zanier.
 In recent years, Last Blast has been revitalized as a university-sponsored event that now includes live bands, carnival games, SOMDay and a cookout.

-While the name is a bit deceiving (the event actually takes place at 10 p.m. the Tuesday of finals week), hundreds of students line up outside the cafeteria for this stress relieving study break.
+While the name is a bit deceiving (the event actually takes place at 10 p.m. during finals week), hundreds of students line up outside the cafeteria for this stress relieving study break.
 While faculty and staff prepare and serve a breakfast consisting of everything from pancakes and hash browns to omelets and sausage, students eat and enjoy one another's company as they take photos and sing karaoke.
 And yes, pajamas are allowed!

 This student-driven event, modeled on the regionally-popular Taste of Chicago, ushers in the Homecoming football game.
 Student clubs and organizations work with Sodexo to sell a tailgate dish including these local favorites: dirt dessert, walking tacos and fried rice.
 Students, staff, faculty, and alumni all head to Brady Street for some great food and company under the tent!